-The morning session finishes at 12.15pm or 1.15pm for those children booked in for lunch and 3.15pm for children attending the afternoon session.
+The morning session finishes at 12 noon or 1pm for those children booked in for lunch and 3pm for children attending the afternoon session.

 The children are split into two groups according to the year group they will be in when they move onto primary school.
 The younger children are known as TADPOLES and the older group of children as FROGS.
 This system has proved very successful with both the children and their carers alike.